1. Vehicle Branding

 8. Referral Programme

-The reason why people don’t always get referred is not because they don’t do a good job, they “simply don’t ask“.
+The reason why people don’t always get referred is not that they don’t do a good job, they “simply don’t ask“.
 Now if you were to ask and give a bit of an incentive, it goes a little further, for example, 10% of the value of the next client you refer to us; add the program to your website.
 Ask your loyal customers and new customers while you’re fresh in their mind.
 You can even ask your potential customers.
 At times they may not be interested but are willing to point you to someone who needs your service.
 And if they get something out of it, well – why not?

 9. Run A Competition